Saisine

-In succession and inheritance law, the term saisine refers to a legal principle that governs the automatic transfer of a deceased person's property, rights, and obligations to their heirs.
+Saisine, is a term defined with succession and inheritance law that refers to a legal principle that governs the automatic transfer of a deceased person's property, rights, and obligations to their heirs.
 This principle is notably prevalent in civil law jurisdictions, such as France, Germany and Quebec.

 History

 The term saisine as it is used nowadays in civil law, originates from the French legal maxim 'le mort saisit le vif, literally translated as 'the dead seizes the living.'
 This reflects the concept that upon death, the deceased's estate is immediately vested in the heirs without the need for formal procedures like probate.
 In essence, the heirs automatically acquire legal possession of the estate, subject to any liabilities or debts associated with it.

 The figure was introduced at the time as a reaction to the feudal system of the Ancien Régime.
 The saisine was intended to ensure that a person's estate passed automatically and immediately to their heirs upon death and did not revert to any feudal lord.
 This figure was enshrined in the Napoleonic Code of 1804 and was thus adopted into the Belgian and Dutch Civil Code.